The Best Restaurant In Every London Neighbourhood

 Richmond | Petersham Nurseries

-The Petersham Nurseries Cafe – which isn’t a cafe at all, but a restaurant – one that used to have a Michelin Star.
+The Petersham Nurseries Cafe – which isn’t a cafe at all, but a restaurant – is one that used to have a Michelin Star.
 They famously hated it, because of the re-set expectations that diners now had, hoping for fine dining in what is, essentially, a greenhouse.
 Which ironically is precisely what makes it so good; you’re eating food a few yards away from where it was grown.
 As long as you go into it expecting something simple, rustic, and homely, you’ll love it.

 Details: Church Lane, Petersham Road, TW10 7AB